Darwin22/Random-Scripts/README.md

 # Random-Scripts
-The project is about random code written for practice.
+The project is about random code written for practice in Python .
 Description of the code is within the files as comments.